Vivek-1499/Deep-Learning-Vision-Transformer-ViT-vs-ResNet-18-on-CIFAR-10/README.md

-# Deep-Learning-Vision-Transformer-ViT-vs-ResNet-18-on-CIFAR-10

-# Vision Transformer (ViT) vs ResNet-18 on CIFAR-10
+# Deep Learning: Vision Transformer (ViT) vs ResNet-18 on CIFAR-10

 This repository contains the implementation and comparison of Vision Transformer (ViT) and ResNet-18 models for image classification on the CIFAR-10 dataset.